8 Best Solar Backpacks in 2023

 About the Product

 With solar panels that produce up to 6.5 watts of power, the XTPower Hiking offers the joint-lowest wattage of any of the reviewed solar backpacks alongside the ECEEN Foldable.
-Then unlike the other solar power backpack, the XTPower Hiking offers a 6v USB port instead of a 5v port.
+Then unlike the other solar power backpack, the XTPower offers a 6v USB port instead of a 5v port.

-The XTPower Hiking comes with a removable solar panel.
+This solar hiking backpack comes with a removable solar panel.
 This makes for portability, and you can easily replace it when you have to.

 Overall, the XTPower Hiking is a top product.
 But it would have been even better if it came with a battery bank.